 Regimental Archives of the Grenadier Guards: 1st Foot Guards Attestation papers, volume R194.
 Abstracted information from page 225 on James Atcharley, by Barbara Chambers, viewed at Findmypast.

 Barbara Chambers (undated), 1st Foot Guards Research.
-At: British Army Research Napoleonic Wars (website, viewed 29 Mar 2015).
+Formerly at British Army Research Napoleonic Wars website (viewed 29 Mar 2015); link now directs to archived version of page at Internet Archive Wayback Machine.

 London Gazette, issue 16268, 20 Jun 1809, page 909.